-A business loan can help you make your next purchase, manage your cash flow or expand your business.
+A business loan or overdraft could help you make your next purchase, manage your cash flow or expand your business.

-When applying for one, typically you (and any directors, partners or guarantors) will be asked to provide:
+When applying for business finance, you (and any directors, partners or guarantors) may be asked to provide:

 - Proof of individual income